aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/wbs-associated-with-task/_index.md

 Before we dive into the code, confirm you have the following:

 - Java Development Kit (JDK) installed on your machine.
 - Aspose.Tasks for Java library added to your project.
-You can get it from [here](https://releases.aspose.com/tasks/java/).
+You can get it from the [Aspose.Tasks for Java download page](https://releases.aspose.com/tasks/java/).

 ## Import Packages
 Ensure you import the necessary packages to kickstart your project: